Bridging traditional barriers to capitalize on new opportunities

 Continuum Health bridges the historical gap between payers and providers to foster more collaborative—and more effective—partnerships.
 For example, we recently helped one of our payer clients excel in a shared savings program—one in which the payer and providers worked together seamlessly as one team to maximize care.

 A Payer-Provider Collaboration Powered by Continuum’s Integrated Care Solutions

 Physicians, particularly those who are independent, are critical to lowering the overall cost of care.
 Shifting this influence begins with greater collaboration between payers and providers.
-As an example, a major payer collaborated with Continuum Health (on behalf of independent physicians) to create a new commercial value-based program.
+As an example, a major payer collaborated with Continuum Health to create a new commercial value-based program.
 Providers were expected to meet seven Clinical Quality Measures and two Process and Operations Measures with a closing or completion of measures ranked on an achievement scale of 1 to 3.
 In addition, the shared savings model was based upon a year-over-year cost of care trend, designated as a “Per Member Per Month (PMPM) Cost”, compared to the managed population as well as a peer group trend.

 - Program administration